 I reassured the parents that the Novatron flash I was using wasn't bright enough, but it still did make me wonder.

-Now that I'm a grandparent and photographing my own grandson, I decided to some deeper research and answer the question: Can a camera's flash hurt a baby's eyesight.
+Now that I'm a grandparent and I get to photograph my own grandchildren, I've become even more curious.
+I decided to some detailed research and answer the question: Can a camera's flash hurt a baby's eyesight.
 Here's what I found out.

-No, camera flash will not hurt a baby's eyesight.
+A camera's flash will not hurt a baby's eyesight.
 Although it seems super bright, the light from flash photography is no brighter than the light from the sun in the middle of the day.
 Your camera flash only lasts for 1/400 second or shorter, so there is no damage to newborns from camera flashes.
-They simply don't last long enough.
+The light from the flash isn't bright enough and doesn't last long enough to cause injury.

-When your eyes become accustomed to a dim environment, the brightness of a flash appears to be super bright, but it's really only relatively bright to the darkness of the situation.
+When your eyes become accustomed to a dimly lit environment, the brightness of a camera's flash appears to be super bright, but it's really only relatively bright to the darkness of the situation.
 You should be more concerned about protecting a baby (and yourself) from the long term damage of UV radiation from the sun.

 There was a story floating around the internet a few years back, claiming such a thing.
 That story was that a baby in China had gone completely blind in one eye and had severe damage in the other eye because of exposure from a cell phone camera flash.
 It was not true.